-Your engagement should be a romantic and exciting time for you and your fiancé to share, but it also comes with a huge to-do list (you know, for that wedding you’re planning), making it easy to get caught up in what needs to be done and to lose sight of the celebration.
+Your engagement should be a romantic and exciting time for you and your partner to share, but it also comes with a huge to-do list (you know, for that wedding you’re planning), making it easy to get caught up in what needs to be done and to lose sight of the celebration.
 As you’re trying to find the balance between enjoying this unique moment in your lives and making sure you’ve got ample time to plan, you might be asking yourselves: How long should our engagement be?
-Well, we're here to help you figure out an engagement length that’s not too long, not too short, but is just right.
+Or, you may be wondering if a short- or long-term engagement is best.
+Well, we're here to help you figure out an engagement length that’s not too long, not too short, but just right.

-There is no one-size-fits-all answer—your engagement should be as long or as short as you and your partner want (or need) it to be.
+“There’s no one rule when it comes to an engagement length,” says Diane Gottsman, author of Modern Etiquette for a Better Life and founder of The Protocol School.
+“It’s more about the couple's preference and how much planning is needed.”
+Your engagement should be as long or as short as you and your partner want (or need) it to be.
 A number of factors will play into how long your engagement is, from when your dream venue is available to what your work schedules look like to whether you need extra time to save up for your big day.

 The Average Length

 The average engagement length in the U.S. is between 12 and 18 months, which explains why winter is the most popular time to get engaged, but summer is the most popular time to get married.
 "Set yourself up for success by settling into the process slowly and then start the planning," advises Mindy Weiss, owner of Mindy Weiss Party Consultants.